 Owned by Aussies, this mini-chain brings “the third wave” of coffee culture to 4 locations, with the FiDi cafe doubling as a cocktail bar after dark. [v][gf]

 Formerly Toby’s Estate, this Brooklyn-based, small-batch roaster, who believes that “each coffee can tell a story”, serves their roast in Brooklyn, Manhattan and Queens.
 They even offer classes to teach coffee lovers the science and art of brewing great coffee.

 (Williamsburg, Bushwick, Flatiron, West Village, Grand Central Station, Midtown West, Long Island City)

-Now with four locations in Manhattan, you’re never far from this Australian-inspired home away from home…and home of the *world famous* cacao waffle avocado smash.
-Guided by her passion for wellness, Aussie-entrepreneur Ana Ivkosic fuses together great coffee and healthy food.
+This Australian-inspired cafe is a home away from home…where you can tuck into the *world famous* cacao waffle avocado smash.
+Guided by her passion for wellness and making healthy food accessible, Aussie-entrepreneur Ana Ivkosic fuses together great coffee and healthy food.

 (2 locations: Fidi: 19 Rector St NY 10006, (646) 490 5100; and Murray Hill: 519 3rd Ave, NY, 10016, (646) 490 5020)

 Manhattan – Downtown

 With a combination of Australian DNA and first-hand experience of the Aussie cafe culture, the founders of Black Fox Coffee Co bring the joy and craft of exceptional coffee to NYC.